-Get ready, all you travel buffs, for a weekend is on the way for you to get away from your hectic routine.
-The Good Friday weekend has so much to offer, and the sights you get to see will astound you.
+Get ready, all you travel buffs, for the Good Friday weekend is on the way for you to get away from your hectic routine.
+The getaways has so much to offer, and the sights you get to see will astound you.
 Some beautiful spots to visit in India and delicious cuisine to savour, we’ve got the plan; all you have to do is pack your bags and get going.
 Let us take you on an exciting weekend, from the calm hill stations of the Nilgiris to the lively beaches of Puducherry.

 7 Places To See This Good Friday –